oronymzy/tips/docs/usgMkDc.md

 MkDocs uses [lunr.js](https://lunrjs.com/) as its search engine[^usgMkDc2], but different themes may have different search plugins.

+The `serve` command starts a [web server](https://en.wikipedia.org/wiki/Web_server) for local development, generating an HTML preview of changes made to the Markdown-formatted source files.[^usgMkDc7] These changes generally appear in real time.[^usgMkDc8] To access the site, use `http://127.0.0.1:8000/`[^usgMkDc10] or `http://localhost:8000/`.

+!!! warning

+    The `serve` command is only intended for local development[^usgMkDc9] but, because it is not impossible that the site will be accessed by another device on the network, **MkDocs should not be used for local management of [sensitive information](https://en.wikipedia.org/wiki/Information_sensitivity).**

 !!! warning

     After being [built](https://www.mkdocs.org/#building-the-site), the site assumes it will come from a server, so when it is opened locally using the [file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme) there will be problems.
 Pages will show an "Index of" directory page instead of the actual page, and the search bar will not work.